SecurityCompass/moodle-docker/README.md

     git clone git@agra.sdelements.com:deployment/docker-postgres.git && cd docker-postgres/9.6/alpine && chmod +x docker-entrypoint.sh
     ```

 3. Copy your SSL certificate and key into the `conf/etc/nginx/ssl/` dir as `moodle.crt` and `moodle.key`.
-See below for instructions for generating a self-signed certificate pair for testing.
+See below for instructions for generating a self-signed certificate pair (TESTING ONLY).

-4. Configure and start the docker containers with the docker-compose file
+4. Build, configure and start the docker containers with docker-compose
     ```
     cd moodle-docker && docker-compose up -d
     ```